 But WooCommerce isn’t your only option.

 That’s the beautiful thing about WordPress.
 You have lots of options to choose from.
 The same goes for your hosting.
-You could build a WordPress site on our WordPress Hosting, Business Hosting, cPanel Hosting, VPS Hosting or Dedicated Server plans.
+You could build a WordPress site on our WordPress Hosting, Web Hosting Plus, cPanel Web Hosting, VPS Hosting or Dedicated Server plans.

 It all depends on what your needs are.
 Figure those out first, then choose the solution that suits it best.